 Pro Park Tip- Do Not Wait Too Long

-Monitoring wait times will help you know which attractions routinely have very long wait times, allowing you the opportunity to snag a FastPass for those attractions.
-Next, notice which attractions have long lines that you did not secure a FastPass for, head toward those attractions at Park opening to hop on before the long line forms.
+Monitoring wait times will help you know which attractions routinely have very long wait times, allowing you the opportunity to snag a Disney Genie+ or Lightning Lane for those attractions.
+Next, notice which attractions have long lines you did not secure a Disney Genie+ or Lightning Lane pass for; head toward those attractions at the Park opening to hop on before the long line forms.
 Finally, hit other attractions in order of wait time, knowing that some attractions see smaller lines at night.

 This ride always has a line, and it’s usually a pretty long one.
 Due in part to the ride load time and low ride capacity, this attraction is a pass for many Disney fans.
 When you finally board the attraction, the actual ride time is short.
 While the ride queue is partially shaded, this is still a hotline to wait in.